CheeseCake87/flask-imp/docs/Imp/Imp-Introduction.md

 Flask-Imp is a Flask extension that provides auto import methods for various Flask resources.
 It will import models, blueprints, and other resources.
 It uses the importlib module to achieve this.

-Flask-Imp favors the application factory pattern as a project structure, and is opinionated towards using Blueprints.
+Flask-Imp favors the application factory pattern as a project structure and is opinionated towards using Blueprints.
 However, you can use Flask-Imp without using Blueprints.

 Here's an example of a standard Flask-Imp project structure: